-Arthritis and teeth are linked in two main ways: inflammation and hands/jaw limitations.
+Arthritis and teeth are linked in two ways: inflammation and hands/jaw limitations.
 Arthritis increases the risk of gum disease and dry mouth.
-Pain or stiffness in the hands and jaw can make brushing, flossing, or chewing hard, and that can lead to dental problems over time.
+Pain or stiffness in the hands and jaw can make brushing, flossing, or chewing hard, and that may lead to dental problems over time.

 Living with arthritis isn’t easy.
-Most people think it only affects your hands or knees.
-But the truth is, arthritis and teeth are connected, too.
+Most people think it only affects the hands or knees.
+The truth is, arthritis and teeth are connected too.
 This condition brings daily pain, swelling, and stiffness, and it can also hurt your mouth.

 When you have arthritis, it can be harder to brush or floss your teeth.
 Plus, inflammation spreads in your body, including your gums, making dental problems more likely.